dbconfession78/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * how to affect values to variables
 * how to use while and for loops
 * how to use break and continue statements

-* what a function is and how do you use functions

 * how to return a function that does not use any return statement
 * what scope of variables are
 * what the arithmetic operators are and how to use them